 Providing health insurance for employees goes a long way towards building the level of loyalty that reduces turnover.
 As an owner of a business or a manager in the human resources department, the question is not whether to offer health insurance.
 Instead, the question is what type of health insurance to offer your staff or team of employees.

 The answer to your question is called group health insurance.
-Now, you have to discover how many employees do you need to qualify for group health insurance?
+Now, you have to discover what type of health insurance plan do you provide your employees?

-A licensed and highly-rated health insurance consultant can guide you towards the goal of buying group health insurance.
+A licensed and highly-rated health insurance consultant can guide you towards the goal of obtaining group health insurance.

 What Is Group Health Insurance?